Bocconi-StatCSPhD-CS1-2023/FastLDA_SparseLDA/README.md

 # Initialize Corpus, Data Extraction
 First step is the generation of the corpus of data.
 A training corpus and a testing corpus, to compute Perplexities, are obtained from the corpus.
 All words IDs, as well as size of the vocabulary and the number of running documents are defined.
-The generated corpus is a vector of D-elements, whose entries are defined as follows:
+The generated corpus is a vector of D elements, whose entries are defined as follows:
 ```julia
 corpus[d][g] = (w, Rw)